TheyCallMeMattyD/workout-tracker/README.md

 >9.
 [Questions?](#Questions?)

 ## Installation
->Please install required dependencies using the following code: `npm install mysql`, `npm install express`, and `npm install express-handlebars`.
+>Please install required dependencies using the following code: `npm install express`, and `npm install mongoose`.
 >
 >For localHost deployement, you must have an instance of mySQL running in either the terminal or mySQL workbench environments.

 ## Usage
->Once you have installed the required dependencies, run the app using the following code in your terminal: `node server.js`.
+>Once you have installed the required dependencies, run the app using the following code in your terminal: `npm run start`.
 >OR... if you'd just like to use the app on the Heroku website host, you can access it here:

 ## Technologies